 A home equity line of credit, or HELOC, is one of the cheapest sources of credit available.
 Even people with poor credit can get large loans with low interest rates.
 What’s more, the interest you pay is tax-deductible.
 (Source) The downside is that a HELOC uses your home as collateral.
 If you don’t repay the loan plus interest, you could lose your home.

-Are you considering getting a HELOC?
-This guide shows what to look for when shopping for a loan.
-Including the hidden costs of setting up and maintaining a home equity line.
+Are you considering a HELOC?
+This guide shows what to look for when shopping for a HELOC, such as the hidden costs of setting up and maintaining a home equity line.
 You’ll also get pro tips to help you find the best deals.

 A home equity line of credit is like a credit card that uses your home as security.
 Your credit limit is based on a percentage of your home’s equity.